rzsun/rzsun.github.io/_posts/2022-08-05-no-longer-human-and-the-stranger.md

 ![The Stranger](/assets/no-longer-human-and-the-stranger/the-stranger.jpeg)

 *The Stranger* (original French title: *L'Étranger*) is a novel by French author Albert Camus.
 Widely praised as a Western literary classic, *The Stranger* is regarded as Camus' breakthrough work and marks the start of his Nobel winning literary career.
-Like *No Longer Human*, Camus' critiques and rejects the conventional philosophy and ethics of his society and time - the Christian ideals of the miracle of life and salvation.
+Like *No Longer Human*, Camus' critiques and rejects the conventional ethics of his society and time - the Christian ideals of the miracle of life and salvation.

 *The Stranger* was published in 1942 and accounts the story of Meursault, a French Algerian settler.
 Algiers was the first territory colonized by France as part of its second colonial empire.
 At the time, France's justification of the French colonial expansion was to "civilize" other parts of the world through Christianity.
 Therefore, Christian tradition greatly influenced ethics, philosophy, and social conduct both domestically in France, and in its colonies such as Algiers.